jamiewessels/Capstone-3-Proposal/README.md

 (using the ISIC melanoma project dataset).

 #### Background:
-This is important to me because my father passes away from metastatic melanoma and it is one of the most lethal and common cancers.
+This is important to me because my father passed away from metastatic melanoma and it is one of the most lethal and common cancers.
 Early identification of malignant skin lesions is very important.

 #### Dataset:
 Large dataset available (20,000 benign, 2,000 malignant)